 “I liked your story.
 About the moose?” she whispered.

-The Moose in the Noösphere was first published in the November 2009 issue of Nautilus Engine, Ron Warren fiction editor.
+The Moose in the Noösphere was first published in the November 2009 issue of Nautilus Engine, Ron Warren editor.
+The MP3s are of that earlier version.